 Paramedic Qualifications - What IT Takes to Be a Paramedic

 A paramedic is a first responder for many medical emergencies, automobile accidents and natural disasters.
 Emergency medical technicians (EMTs) and paramedics treat patients with emergency medical care.
 Paramedics must meet a variety of physical fitness and educational requirements in order to become licensed.
+Admission into some paramedic programs requires applicants to be certified at the EMT-Basic level.

 Qualifications for Becoming a Paramedic